-Check with your lecturer if the exam is closed, open book, and what specifically permitted items are authorised to bring into the exam.
+• Check with your lecturer if the exam is closed, open book, and what specifically permitted items are authorised to bring into the exam.

-✓ Authorised items: What to bring ☑ Unauthorised items: Must NOT bring M Authorised Items: What to bring Closed Book Open Book ☑ Your student ID card to be placed on your ☑ Books You can bring and use any desk. ☑ Notes material except: ⊠ Paper ☑ A bottle/cup of water to be placed under ☑ Electronic devices 🗵 A calculator your desk. ☑ Pencil cases ☑ Computer ☑ Personal items in a closed bag to be placed ☑ Any other ☑ Electronic dictionary at the front or back of the classroom. material/items 🗵 Any other electronic ☑ Mobile phones switched off and to be placed device in a closed bag at the front or back of the classroom.
+✓ Authorised items: What to bring ☑ Unauthorised items: Must NOT bring M Authorised Items: What to bring Closed Book Open Book ☑ Your student ID card to be placed on your ☑ Books You can bring and use any desk. ☑ Notes material except : ☑ Stationery to be placed on the desk. ⊠ Paper ☑ A bottle/cup of water to be placed under ☑ Electronic devices ☑ A calculator your desk. ☑ Pencil cases ☑ Computer ☑ Personal items in a closed bag to be placed ☑ Any other ☑ Electronic dictionary at the front or back of the classroom. material/items ☑ Any other electronic ☑ Mobile phones switched off and to be placed device in a closed bag at the front or back of the classroom.